moble/scri/docs/tutorial_abd.rst

 * interpolate to a coarser time array, such as the time array of the worldtube.
 This is performed via the ``t_interpolate`` option.

 * map to the superrest BMS frame at some time.
 This is performed via the ``t_0_superrest`` and ``padding_time`` options.
-  E.g., to make reasonable-looking waveforms, one should map to the superrest frame at some time after junk;
+  E.g., to make reasonable-looking waveforms, one should map to the superrest frame at some time after junk radiation;
   ``t_0_superrest`` is the time at which to map to this frame, and ``padding_time`` is the window around ``t_0_superrest`` that is used when computing this BMS transformation. ``t_0_superrest - padding_time`` should be after junk radiation.
-  ``padding_time`` should be a few hundred :math:`h=2\overline{\sigma}`, e.g., two orbital periods.
+  ``padding_time`` should be a few hundred :math:`h=2\overline{\sigma}` (where :math:`\sigma` is the shear), e.g., two orbital periods.
   The function used to do this is ``abd.map_to_superrest_frame`` (see the "BMS Frames" section).

-We recommend including all of these post-processing steps when processing a SpECTRE CCE output.
+We recommend including all of these post-processing steps when processing SpECTRE CCE output.

 To obtain the strain :math:`h` from the ``abd`` object, one can use the function ``scri.asymptotic_bondi_data.map_to_superrest_frame.MT_to_WM`` via ``h = MT_to_WM(2.0*abd.sigma.bar)``.
 This is because the strain :math:`h` is related to the shear :math:`\sigma` via :math:`h=2\overline{\sigma}`.